marcinzrodlowski/marcinzrodlowski/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm Marcin, a passionate life-long learner from Poland 🇵🇱.🌐✨
-📚 Learning isn't just a phase for me; it's a lifestyle.
+📚 Learning isn't just a phase for me, it's a lifestyle.
 I believe in the power of continuous growth and I am committed to expanding my skills in the ever-evolving tech landscape.
 🌟 Let's connect and share insights!
 Whether it's coding tips, language nuances, or networking discussions, I'm always eager to exchange knowledge and build meaningful connections.